gmdsi/GMDSI_notebooks/docs/part2/freyberg_da_prep.md

 pst.pestpp_options["da_parameter_cycle_table"] = "par_cycle_table.csv"
 ```

+### Observation data

 Now for the observation data - yuck!
 In the existing PEST interface, we include simulated GW level values in all active cells as observations, but then we also used the MF6 head obs process to make it easier for us to get the obs v sim process setup.
-Here, we will ditch the MF6 head obs process and just rely on the arrays of simulated GW levels.
-These important outputs will serve two roles: outputs to compare with data for assimilation (at specific locations in space and time) and also as dynamic states that will be linked to the initial head parameters - this is where things will get really exciting...
+Here, we will ditch the MF6 head obs process and just rely on the arrays of simulated GW levels - these will be included in every cycle.
+The arrays of simulated groundwater level in every active model cell will serve two roles: outputs to compare with data for assimilation (at specific locations in space and time) and also as dynamic states that will be linked to the initial head parameters - this is where things will get really exciting...

 ```python